vertica/vertica-kubernetes/DEVELOPER.md

 ## Memory Profiling

-The memory profiler lets you view where the big allocations are occurring and to help detect any memory leaks.
-The toolset is [Google's pprof](https://golang.org/pkg/net/http/pprof/).
+The memory profiler lets you view where the big allocations are occurring and helps detect memory leaks.
+The toolset is Google's [pprof](https://golang.org/pkg/net/http/pprof/).

 By default, the memory profiler is disabled.
 To enable it, add a parameter when you start the operator.
 The following steps enable the memory profiler for a deployed operator.